afnanenayet/personal_blog_old/_posts/2017-09-27-exposing-terminal-variables-with-c.md

 comments: true
 ---

-I was writing a C program that took in a arguments, and I was printing out these arguments when I printed out more arguments than were given.
-I noticed some interesting output -- all of my terminal variables.
+I was writing a C program that took in some arguments and printed those arguments when I encountered some unexpected output -- all of my terminal variables.

 # Code